 Corso Resina, 6 Ercolano

-Based on my travelling tastes, Ercolano has been unfairly eclipsed by Pompeii.
+In my opinion, Ercolano has been unfairly eclipsed by Pompei.
 I am aware that these ruins are one of the most important in the world.
 However, Ercolano deserves to be more known across the globe than it currently is.

-Because of its size, its location, its hard history and some of the images I will never be able to remove from my memory, made this small city get to my heart.
+Its size, its location, its hard history and some images that I will never erase from my head, made this small city get to my heart.

 Studies show that the city originally measured about 20 hectares.
 Today, only 4.5 of those have been discovered and not all of them can be visited and accessed by tourists.
 Moreover, several public and residential buildings are banned from accessing.

 The city was built at the Vesuvian’s feet, on a hill with origin volcanic that fell towards the sea.
 From east to west, it was delimited by two rushing waters.
 Two small bays of river origin allow its citizens to have natural and safe ports.
 In fact, during the Romans, the city was one of the best places to spend the summer for the richest families of Rome.

 Even thought the city suffered an earthquake in 62 AC, Ercolano’s history cannot be explained without mentioning the Vesubian.